Sage/elastic_search_framework/README.md

 To execute the query you can then call `#execute` on the query:

     query.execute

+> Due to method chaining, the #execute method can also be chained to the end of a query directly.

 ### #execute
 This method is called to execute a query.